alphagov/pay-publicauth/README.md

 One of the responsabilities of this service is to issue Api keys so integrators can request operations throught the Public API.
 An API Key is composed by: Token + HMAC (Token, Signature).

-_Tokens_ are randomly generated values and these values are stored in the database (hashed) identifying a single accountId.
+_Tokens_ are randomly generated values and these values are stored in the database (hashed) identifying a single accountID.

 pay-publicauth creates an _API key_ by concatinating the token value as plain text with the HMAC signature of the same token using a secret key.
 The HMAC signature is used to confirm the token was issued by the pay-publicauth service.